msik-404/karma-app-monolith/README.md

   has expiration time set to TIMEOUT which is one hour. post_image_key is set once the image is requested for the first time.
 Expiration time is reset each time the data is requested within TIMEOUT.

-I used this [redis.conf](https://github.com/msik-404/karma-app-monolith/blob/main/redis.conf).
+Cache usses this [redis.conf](https://github.com/msik-404/karma-app-monolith/blob/main/redis.conf).
 The most important things about it are that is uses: [AOF and RDB](https://redis.io/docs/management/persistence/).

-My cache code uses [Redis pipelining](https://redis.io/docs/manual/pipelining/) when more than single operation needs to be preformed.
+Cache code uses [Redis pipelining](https://redis.io/docs/manual/pipelining/) when more than single operation needs to be preformed.
 This improves efficiency, by reducing required number of request.

 Because ZSet [ZRANGE](https://redis.io/commands/zrange/) cannot be trivially used for getting key-set paginated values I